simonw/til/python/struct-endianness.md

 SQLite doesn't change the binary format depending on the endianness of the system, which means that my function here works correctly on little-endian but does the wrong thing on big-endian systems:

 **Update:** I was entirely wrong about this.
 SQLite DOES change the format based on the endianness of the system.
-My big fix was incorrect - see [this issue comment](https://github.com/simonw/sqlite-fts4/issues/6#issuecomment-1200053863) for details.
+My bug fix was incorrect - see [this issue comment](https://github.com/simonw/sqlite-fts4/issues/6#issuecomment-1200053863) for details.

 On little-endian systems: